cytoscape/cytoscape.js-edgehandles/README.md

 * `edgehandles-preview` : Preview elements (used with `options.preview: true`)
 * `edgehandles-hover` : Added to nodes as they are hovered over as targets
 * `edgehandles-ghost-edge` : The ghost handle line edge
+* `edgehandles-presumptive-target` : A node that, during an edge drag, may become a target when released

 ## Events